About the Equitable Zoning Project

 Click here to return to our Zoning Committee page

-- With support from the City of Evanston, we launched a community input process to:
+To evaluate the real-life impact of zoning on residents, Joining Forces launched a community input process to:

-- Evaluate the impact of Evanston’s zoning and land use policies on participants in the project, and those participants’ priorities for zoning and use of land in Evanston
+- Evaluate residents’ priorities for zoning and use of land in Evanston

 - Explore differences in experiences and priorities based on income, race, and disability status

-The next step is to engage in a community dialog around those most impacted by the current, restrictive zoning code.
-Connects awarded $5,000 grants to seven community organizations to help design, organize, and implement a process for gaining input from community members on the impact of the current zoning code and how to create more equitable zoning code.
+Therefore, we awarded $5,000 grants to seven community organizations to help design, organize, and implement a process for gaining input from community members on the impact of the current zoning code and how to create more equitable zoning code.
+Those partners included:

 Other participants in the project include: